acorn-io/runtime/docs/docs/100-Reference/secrets.md

 ### Generated

-Generated secrets are values obtained from running a job defined in the acorn.cue file.
+Generated secrets are values obtained from running a job defined in the Acornfile file.
 The job must write the output to `/run/secrets/output` in order for it to be placed into the secret.
 The data will be available via the secrets `content` key.

 ```cue
 containers: {